sreeja162000/NumPy-and-Pandas/README.md

 # NumPy-and-Pandas
-this repository contains brief introduction of NumPy and Pandas
+A brief introduction to the most widely used Python libraries in data science